robCrawford/jetix/README.md

 *Type-safe HyperScript components using pure functions.*

+This is similar to the React/Redux pattern but is more directly inspired by Elm.
+It provides minimal wiring for components consisting of pure functions, with high TypeScript coverage.

 - Based on [Elm's MUV pattern](https://guide.elm-lang.org/architecture/), unidirectional and lightweight.
 - Inspired by this [effects as data](https://www.youtube.com/watch?v=6EdXaWfoslc) talk for more pure functions and testability.
 - [hyperscript-helpers](https://github.com/ohanhi/hyperscript-helpers) means the view is just JS functions.